elves/elvish/website/ref/language.md

 -   `but:xxx` (where `xxx` is any filename) excludes the filename from the final result.

+-   `type:xxx` (where `xxx` is a recognized file type from the list below).
+Only one type modifier is allowed.
+For example, to find the directories at any level below the current working directory: `**[type:dir]`.

+    -   `dir` will match if the path is a directory.

+    -   `regular` will match if the path is a regular file.

-Although global modifiers affect the entire wildcard pattern, you can add it after any wildcard, and the effect is the same.
+after any wildcard, and the effect is the same.
 For example, `put */*[nomatch-ok].cpp` and `put *[nomatch-ok]/*.cpp` do the same thing.
 On the other hand, you must add it after a wildcard, instead of after the entire
 pattern: `put */*.cpp[nomatch-ok]` unfortunately does not do the correct thing.
 (This will probably be fixed.)